The Elkhart County, Indiana Courthouse (1871/1905-)

-But architectural preferences changed.
-By 1905, the courthouse was looking downright antiquated in comparison to newer, Georgian Revival structures with symmetrical designs popping up around the state3.
-The clock tower, once revered, was now considered “oppressively imposing4” and was removed as part of architects Patton & Miller’s expansion of the building that year.
-A more considerate tower featuring a clay dome was erected in its place at the center of the courthouse, while two new wings were constructed on the building’s north and south ends that each added 10,000 square feet of additional space.
+The clock tower, once revered, was considered “oppressively imposing4.”
+It was removed as part of architects Patton & Miller’s expansion of the building.
+A more considerate tower with a clay dome was erected in its place at the center of the courthouse, and two new wings were added to the building’s north and south ends.

-If you’re a fan of architecture, it’s worth taking a trip to Goshen.
-Forget Elkhart!
-The historic courthouse is one of the state’s best and Goshen’s downtown is picturesque.
-Almost as interesting as the courthouse itself is the square it sits on, an enormous park filled with interesting memorabilia.
-I love the natural setting, but the foliage was imposing- it obscured the courthouse enough that I had to go back during the winter to get the photos I needed.
+If you’re a fan of architecture, a trip to Goshen is worth taking.
+The historic courthouse is one of the state’s best, and downtown Goshen thrives.
+The square the building sits on is almost as intriguing as the courthouse itself as an enormous park full of memorabilia.
+I love the natural setting, but the foliage was imposing: it obscured the courthouse enough that I had to go back during the winter to get the decent pictures!

-As far as my own life, I was taught how to drive and pump gas in front of the Elkhart County Courthouse.
+As far as I’m concerned, I was taught how to drive and pump gas in front of the Elkhart County Courthouse.
 I found out how to have a snowball fight with my dad at a stopped train.
-I also learned how to try and process personal loss as we drove home after he died and I found myself there again for this project.
-These memories aren’t typical courthouse experiences, and I’ve been lucky to circumvent all of those so far.
-But they’re part of what drew me to document the buildings to begin with.
-I wish he’d been here to go to all of these with me.
+I also learned how to try and process personal loss as we drove home after he died.
+I processed it again after I returned to Goshen to take photos.
+These memories aren’t typical courthouse experiences, and I’ve been lucky to circumvent those common profiles so far.
+Nevertheless, they’re part of what drew me to document Indiana’s courthouses, and I wish my dad had been here to go to a few of them with me.

 TL;DR